Mississippi Chapter of the International Association of Assessing Officers

 Section IV.3 Quorum

-For the purpose of transacting official business, a quorum shall consist of not fewer that six (6) members of the Executive Committee.
+For the purpose of transacting official business, a quorum shall consist of not fewer than five (5) members of the Executive Committee and of 30 members in good standing at a membership meeting including at least five (5) members of the Executive Committee.

 Section IV.4 Notice

 The chapter Secretary shall notify the chapter membership of regular meetings at least two (2) weeks prior to said meetings, and shall notify the Executive Committee of any special meetings at least two (2) weeks prior to said meeting.
-Said notice shall be in writing and delivered by United States mail.
+Said notice shall be in writing and delivered by United States mail or emailed.

 Article V. Committees